 Students may transfer programs based on meeting certain criteria.
 All requests for program transfers, appeals, if required, and the subsequent approval, must be received prior to Friday of the first week of a quarter break in order for the program transfer to take effect the next quarter.
 The request for a program transfer will either be approved or denied based on a review of academic standing and progress to date with Rasmussen College and any documentation submitted for an appeal, if an appeal is required.
 A clear background check is required for enrollment in certain programs as determined in the background check section of the catalog.
 Students who do not successfully pass a background check will be terminated from the College.
 If a student chooses to transfer their academic program, the student defaults to the current catalog and curriculum requirements.
-A student who chooses to transfer programs must provide written authorization in the form of a completed change of status form and a new enrollment agreement.
+A student who chooses to transfer programs must provide written authorization and a new enrollment agreement.